sunishsurendrank/Notes/ReadME.md

   - Magic Methods in python
   - Set, frozenset. hash
-  - Difference between class attributes and properties
+  - Difference between class attributes and properties Can you explain the difference between a list and a tuple in Python?

+Can you demonstrate how you would use the map(), reduce(), and filter() functions in Python?

+What is the purpose of the “with” statement in Python?

+Can you explain the use of generators in Python and give an example?

+What is the difference between a shallow and a deep copy in Python?

+Can you demonstrate how to use decorators in Python and give an example?

+Can you explain the use of the *args and **kwargs syntax in Python?

+Can you explain how you would handle a large dataset in Python and what data structures you would use to store it?

+Can you explain how you would implement a binary search algorithm in Python?

+What is your experience with Python libraries such as NumPy, Pandas, and Matplotlib?

+Can you explain how you would use multithreading in Python?

+Can you explain how you would handle exceptions in Python and give an example of when you would raise an exception?

+Can you explain how you would use regular expressions in Python and give an example?

 - Kubernetes
   - Explain ControlPlane components and Ports